 Call Today for Help With Your Workers’ Comp Claim

-After meeting with one of our licensed attorneys for your free case review, there is no risk or obligation to hire our firm.
-However, if we validate your claim and you decide to hire us, there are also no fees while we work on your case.
+After meeting with an experienced workers’ compensation attorney for your free case review, there is no risk or obligation to hire our firm.
+However, if we validate your claim, and you decide to hire us, there are also no fees while we work on your case.
 We do not get paid unless you receive compensation.

-At Jay Trucks & Associates, our team of legal professionals has extensive knowledge of Michigan’s process for appealing denied claims, helping injured workers retain their current benefits or pursuing a new claim.
+At Jay Trucks & Associates, our team of legal professionals has extensive knowledge of Michigan’s process for appealing denied claims.
+We’re dedicated to helping injured employees retain their current benefits, pursue new claims, and achieve the maximum results for their unique circumstances.